Colt's Manufacturing Company: 2002–present

 The boycott of Colt gradually faded out after William M. Keys, a retired U.S. Marine Lt.
 General, took the helm of the company in 2002.
 Keys salvaged Colt's reputation and brought Colt from the brink of bankruptcy to an international leader in Defense production.
-In 2010 Gerald R. Dinkel replaced Keys as CEO of Colt Defense LLC, while Keys remained on the Board of Directors for Colt Defense.
+In 2010 Gerald R. Dinkel replaced Keys as CEO of Colt Defense LLC, while Keys remained on the board of directors for Colt Defense.

 Colt has to compete with other companies that make M1911-style pistols such as Kimber and AR-15 rifles such as Bushmaster.
 Bushmaster has subsequently overtaken Colt in the number of AR-15s sold on the civilian market.
 Colt suffered a legal defeat in court when it sued Bushmaster for trademark infringement claiming that "M4" was a trademark that it owned.
 The judge ruled that since the term M4 is a generic designation that Colt does not specifically own, Colt had to pay monetary reimbursement to Bushmaster to recoup Bushmaster's legal fees.
 The M4 designation itself comes from the U.S. military designation system, whose terms are in the public domain.

 Colt has entered in several US contracts with mixed results.
 For example, Colt had an entry in the Advanced Combat Rifle (ACR) program of the 1980s, but along with other contestants failed to replace the M16A2.
 Colt and many other makers entered the US trials for a new pistol in the 1980s, though the Beretta entry would win and become the M9 Pistol.
 The Colt OHWS handgun was beaten by H&K for what became the MK23 SOCOM, it was lighter than the H&K entry but lost in performance.
 Colt did not get to compete for the XM8 since it was not an open competition.
-Colt is a likely entrant in any competition for a new US service rifle.
 Current M16 rifles have been made primarily by FN USA since 1988.
 However, Colt remained the sole source for M4 carbines for the US military.
 Under their license agreement with Colt, the US military could not legally award second-source production contracts for the M4 until July 1, 2009.
 In 2007 Colt won a contract to produce M4 carbines for the US military worth $71 million.
 In 2008 this was followed by a $151 million order for 89,000 M4 carbine rifles.

 In a 2002 restructuring, Colt's Manufacturing Company, Inc, spun off Colt Defense, LLC, to supply military, law enforcement and security markets.
 Colt's Manufacturing Company itself become a subsidiary of New Colt Holding Corp, LLC.
 In 2013 Colt Defense acquired New Colt Holding Corp., in part to protect a licensing agreement set to expire in 2014, where Colt's Manufacturing sold sporting rifles marketed to consumers that were manufactured by Colt Defense.
 This formed a single company to develop, manufacture and sell firearms under the Colt name for all markets for the first time since the 2003 completion of the restructuring.